Harrison1/unrealcpp-com/README.md

 # [unrealcpp.com](https://unrealcpp.com/)

 The site is a blog dedicated to my Unreal Engine 4 C++ tutorials.
-The site was made with GatsbyJS and React.
+The site was made with GatsbyJS.

 You can find all the UE4 C++ code I refer to [here in this repo](https://github.com/Harrison1/unrealcpp)